autocloudarc/0017-New-AzureRmLinuxVmFromOnPremVHD/README.md

 2. An on-premises hypervisor.
 See REFERENCES: items for more information.

 ARGUMENTS:
--s Existing subscription in which uploaded specialized VM will be provisioned .
+-s Existing subscription in which uploaded specialized VM will be provisioned.
 -v Existing source path for *.vhd file that will be uploaded to Azure blob storage.
--r
-Existing resource group that contains all network storage and compute resources associated with this *.vhd specialized image .
+-r Existing resource group that contains all network storage and compute resources associated with this *.vhd specialized image.
 -l Azure region associated with the existing resource group to which this image will be uploaded and provisioned.
 -c New Azure storage account container name that will be created by this script to host the uploaded *.vhd specialized image for the Azure VM.
 -m New Azure VM name that will be used when creating the new specialized VM in Azure.